New Scholarship Recipients

 Students who plan to attend accredited private colleges or universities (not state funded colleges or universities) and who are bona fide residents of Western Washington may apply for a scholarship.

 It is anticipated that scholarships (other than renewals of previously awarded scholarships) will be limited to entering freshmen, with combined

 SAT scores (not including the score on the writing section) of over 1200 (or equivalent ACT scores).
-The Trustees of the Foundation may also consider the applicant's scores on the writing portion of the SAT.
+The Trustees of the The Edmund F. Maxwell Foundation may also consider the applicant's scores on the writing portion of the SAT.

-Student must have submitted a Free Application For Student Aid form (FAFSA) to the institution that he or she is planning to attend.
-For freshmen starting college during the 2013-2014 academic year, scholarships will ordinarily be $5,000 per year or less.
+Student must have submitted a Free Application for Student Aid form (FAFSA) to the institution that he or she is planning to attend.
+For freshmen starting college during the 2014-2015 academic year, scholarships will be $5,000 per year or less.
 Eligibility for and amount of a scholarship is based upon demonstrated financial need as determined by the institution that the student is planning to attend.
-Students should have a Financial Aid Worksheet completed and signed by a Financial Aid officer from each institution to which the student has applied.
+Students should have a Financial Aid Worksheet completed and signed by a Financial Aid officer from each private institution to which the student has applied.

 Students must reapply to the Foundation to renew their scholarships each year they meet eligibility requirements for a total of up to four years.

 is only available online.
 The completed application including the additional information referred to in section 11 below must be submitted online to the Foundation.
 Applications must be submitted no later than April 30, 2014.